cowprotocol/ethflowcontract/readme.md

 To broadcast the deployment onchain you must also replace the `--sender` flag with the private key of the deployer and add the broadcast flag: `--private-key "$PK" --broadcast`.

+_Note: For chains that don't support EIP-1559 by default, append `--legacy` flag._

 You can verify a contract you deployed with the deployment script on the block explorer of the current chain with:

 ```sh